cyphunk/op1vacation/README.md

 ### Run action after copy

 If the ``afterallcopied.sh`` script is found it will be run after files have been copied.
-The current script attempts to transcode new album tracks into mp3's.
+The current script attempts to remove silence at end of albums and tapes to reduce size, and then transcodes new album tracks into mp3's.

 ## License